 - Add to that entry the cost of any additional health insurance policy that isn't reported on screen 95A.

 - Only part of the household insurance entered on screen 95A qualifies for the SEHI deduction, figure the deduction yourself and enter it on screen 4, line 17 (line 16 in Drake19 and 20, line 29 in Drake18 and prior).

 A note, "INSURANCE COSTS MISMATCH", is produced on the ACANOTES page in View if you enter an SEHI amount on screen C, F or SEHI that is less than the total premiums on Form 8962.

 - None of the household insurance entered on screen 95A qualifies for the SEHI deduction, select the screen 95A option The Marketplace premiums on Form 8962 do not qualify as self-employed health insurance (bottom of the screen), which prevents the iterative calculation and produces a note, "ITERATIVE CALCULATION NOT DONE", on the ACANOTES page in View advising you of it.
 Enter SEHI premiums on screen C or F that are not reported on screen 95A.

-- Figure the SEHI deduction yourself and enter it on screen 4, line 29 (Self-employed health insurance deduction).
+- Figure the SEHI deduction yourself and enter it on screen 4, line 17 (line 16 in Drake19 and 20, line 29 in Drake18 and prior) (Self-employed health insurance deduction).
 Determine what should be reported on Form 8962 and use the override fields on screen 8962 to achieve the desired result.
 See Rev. Proc.
 2014-41.